 Get a Taste of Hanoi Street Food

 Foodies won't disappoint here in Hanoi.
 Across the city, there are numerous food carts and stalls.
 It's easy to find Vietnamese egg coffee, which is made with yolks, sugar, milk, and coffee.
 You can't resist this rich, creamy food after a lot of walking on hot days.
-Other street food you should sample include Bun Cha, a dish of grilled pork and noodle served with broth and herbs, originating from Hanoi, and Banh Cuon, a dish prepared with rice, ground pork, wood ear mushroom, and shallots.
+Other street foods you should sample include Bun Cha, a dish of grilled pork and noodles served with broth and herbs, originating from Hanoi, and Banh Cuon, a dish prepared with rice, ground pork, wood ear mushroom, and shallots.

 For the best Bun Cha, head to Bun Cha 34, a small family-run eatery where US President Barack Obama dined.
 The restaurant is located at 34 Hang Than Ba Dinh, Hanoi.

-3. Take a cyclo ride around the Old Quarter
+Take a Cyclo Ride Around the Old Quarter

 No trip to Hanoi is complete without a visit to the famous Old Quarter, the city's historic heart.
 While many choose to explore on foot, a leisurely cyclo ride can be a quicker, fun, and exciting way not only to see these narrow ancient streets but also to feel Hanoi's crazy traffic.

 This three-wheel bicycle used to be an important means of transport during the French rule period and now become a popular tourist attraction.

-Odynovo (formerly Odyssey) clients Scott and Sara setting out on a cyclo tour of the Old Quarter in Hanoi
+Scott and Sara Setting Out on A Cyclo Tour of the Old Quarter in Hanoi

 Where to find a cyclo in Hanoi: anywhere where there are tourists.

 - One cyclo is meant to fit two guests, but most Western tourists would find it a bit of a squeeze when two sit on the same cyclo.
 So it's best to hire two cyclos if you're with a companion.
 Besides, it's easier for the driver and better for the local economy.